aather/autobench/README.md

 **Caution:** Update autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance

 For proper testing, I propose:
-- Setting up few AWS instance types (medium,large,xlarge) from different families (m4,i3,t2..)
+- Set up few AWS instance types (medium,large,xlarge) from different families (m4,i3,t2..)
-- Executing all benchmarks by running: /usr/share/phoronix.runtests
+- Execute all benchmarks by running: /usr/share/phoronix.runtests
 - Run benchmarks multiple times in order to have few sets available to perform useful comparison
-- Ideally, all instances running benchmarks should dump to NFS mounted shared directory.
+- Ideally, all instances should dump benchmark results to NFS mounted shared directory.
 Otherwise, copy all results into a common directory, /efs/autobench/test-results (default) on a webserver
 - Now edit '**config.ini**' file located in directory $WEBDIR/AMIbench.
 - Comment out (;) lines that do not apply.
-For example
+For example:
   - Comment out instance types that you have not tested.
 If you don't have multiple instance of same type (xl), then comment out all entries under "**instTypes to compare**" section since there is nothing to compare
   - Comment out instance families that you have not tested.
 If you have only one instance from each family, then comment out all entries under "**instFamily to compare**" section since there is nothing to compare